 Lemon Drizzle Cake

 This cake is probably one of the most popular, the easiest and certainly one of the cheapest to make.
 This recipe makes two cakes so you will need 2 x 1lb loaf tins brushed with lining paste.
 Bake in an 8 inch square tin for 12 slices, a deep holed muffin tin for 10 Mini cakes and a large bundt tin for a crusty lemon bundt.
+I also use this recipe to make 10-12 Lemon Curd Muffins - a light sponge with a zingy curd centre.
+I have included the recipe for the curd which just happens to be vegan.
+A traditional curd made from eggs, butter, sugar and lemon just doesn't work.

 In a roomy mixing bowl cream together the margarine (or butter) and sugar until light and fluffy.
 Add the eggs one at a time whisking well between each addition.